2019 Master Classes

 Application for Masterclasses

-Students interested in 2018 masterclasses are required to submit a short videotaped performance of the piece to be played for the masterclass and a brief application form.
-Application deadline for 2018 is June 30th.
+Students interested in 2020 masterclasses are required to submit a short videotaped performance of the piece to be played for the masterclass and a brief application form.
+Application deadline for 2020 will be announced

 Submit an Audition Tape in One of Two Ways: Create a video of the short piece you would like to play for the masterclass and upload to YouTube station KingstonChamberMusicFestival.
 (Please list your video as "public" or "unlisted."
 If you list "private" we will not be able to view your submission.)
 Or email your video directly to masterclass [at] kingstonchambermusic.org